vigillabs/timescaledb-ts/packages/typeorm/README.md

 ### `getCompressionStats`

-This method will allow you to get the compression statistics for the hypertable.
+Get compression statistics for a hypertable:

 See: